LT4015 - Exploring Tourism: Narratives of Travel (2020/21)

 2. Develop and demonstrate skills and abilities of independent learner via contribution to learning community and co-creation of knowledge

 The assessment aims to develop student’s research skills and independency as learners.
-In the first assessments, students are required to set up an online glossary where they define (using referenced sources) and explain in their own words newly introduced tourism terminology on weekly basis.
+In the first assessments, students are required to set up glossary where they define (using referenced sources) and explain in their own words newly introduced tourism terminology on weekly basis.
 Each week, allocated student(s) will be presenting entries from their glossary.

 Final assessment requires student to individually design a set of eight questions (one per area of tourism studies), that could be used in an exam to the module assessing module learning outcomes.
 Once questions are accepted (w27), students choose one of self-designed questions and write a model answer together with self-assessment form.